 Of course, they also have the full range of prepared ski slopes for all skill levels.

 Being the nearest ski location to Berlin, it’s also the most budget destination in our list, and this is why:

-- 1-day bus tours with Prima Klima, cheap but rough: 5am departure, late return, 69eur including bus & ski pass
+- 1-day bus tours with Prima Klima, cheap but rough: 5 am departure, late return, €75 including bus & ski pass

-- Car, from 50eur for gas (click to check BlaBlaCar options)
+- Getting there by car: from €50 for gas (click to check BlaBlaCar options)

-- Train+bus Berlin > Am Bahnhof, Oberwiesenthal, from 50eur return
+- Train+bus Berlin > Am Bahnhof, Oberwiesenthal, from €50 return

-- Ski pass, 26eur/day
+- Ski pass, about €30/day

-- Accommodation, from 15eur/person/night, cheaper on the Czech side a bit away from the resort; there’s also an option of staying in the city of Karlovy Vary, 30km away
+- Accommodation, from €15/person/night, cheaper on the Czech side a bit further from the resort; there’s also an option of staying in the city of Karlovy Vary, 30km away

 Driving there: in winter, the last couple of kilometers before Klinovec can be tricky because of the ice on the road.
 If you have snow chains, pack them just in case.